 The Nesting Place offers a variety of support groups and services to support maternal mental health.
-We offer a Perinatal Depression and Anxiety Support Group, a Prenatal Support Group, a Journey of Motherhood Support Series, and a Journey after Loss Support Series and 1:1 Mental Health Counseling.
+We offer a Perinatal Depression and Anxiety Support Group, a Prenatal Support Group, a Journey of Motherhood Support Series, a Pregnancy & Infant Loss Support Group, a Healing After Loss Support Series as well as and 1:1 Mental Health Counseling.

 Marissa Sherov, LCSW